4K, Ultra HD, 4K Ultra HD – call it what you want, the 'four times HD' TV technology is here to stay.

 Then you need a source.
-This can now be as simple as an app - Amazon, Netflix and YouTube all offer streaming 4K content, not only on 4K TVs and 4K Blu-ray players but also on 4K streaming boxes such as the Amazon Fire TV 4K and Google Chromecast Ultra.
-Apple's latest streaming box, the Apple TV 4K, can stream 4K HDR content (HDR10 and Dolby Vision) from iTunes where available.
+This can now be as simple as an app - Amazon, Netflix and YouTube all offer streaming 4K content, not only on 4K TVs and 4K Blu-ray players but also on 4K streaming boxes such as the Apple TV 4K, Amazon Fire TV 4K, and Google Chromecast Ultra.

 For broadcast 4K TV, you'll need the relevant box - for now that means either the BT 4K box for the BT Sport Ultra HD channel or a Sky Q box for Sky Ultra HD.
 The Virgin TV V6 box, has been extremely limited in terms of 4K content, but it supported the BBC's 4K iPlayer trial during the 2018 World Cup, and in July 2018 Virgin signed a deal with BT Sport to offer its Ultra HD sports channel on the Virgin platform.

 We've seen 4K trials for both the World Cup and Wimbledon in recent months via BBC's iPlayer, although these were only available on compatible televisions and streaming devices.

 Netflix 4K streaming arrived in 2014, with House of Cards: Season 2 making history as the first 4K content streamed by the service, with Breaking Bad in 4K following soon after.
 There are now over 100 titles, including Black Mirror, Daredevil, Narcos, Marco Polo and Stranger Things.
 Naturally, more content – mainly original – is being added all the time.